StrangeRanger/bash-style-guide/README.md

 fi
 ```

 When describing, say, what the code inside of an if statement does, always begin the comment with two pound signs instead of one.
 Two # indicate that the comment refers to a block of code instead of a single line/command.
-This is also applicable when making a single comment that speaks for several adjacent lines of code.
+This is also applicable when making a single comment that applies for several adjacent lines of code.
 In this case, a blank line should be used to signify that the comment no longer applies to the code after it.

 ```bash
 ## Describe what the code inside the if statement does.